A memorable photo is worth remembering, especially because it’s special or unusual. But what makes us remember one photo more than another?

 Other Memorable Photos

 There are many other types of scenarios that make a photo memorable.
-The main two are historical significance and family history.
-Artistic photos can be extremely memorable, scientific photos, nature photos, and travel photos of faraway places.
-These can all uniquely become part of our individual memories in an endless amount of ways.
+But the main two are historical significance and family history.
+Artistic, scientific, nature, and travel photos of faraway places can also be memorable.
+These images become part of our individual memories in numerous ways.

-The main thing to understand about memorable photos is that they are the photos that are easily and frequently recalled from your memories.
-Next time a photo comes into your mind, think deeply about it, ask yourself, “Why do I remember this photo?”
+Given these points, the thing to understand about memorable photos is to know that they are photos easily recalled from your memories.
+In light of this, next time a photo comes into your mind, think deeply about it, and ask yourself, “Why do I remember this photo?”

 Memorable Photos Series

-The articles I write will answer these seven questions:
+With this in mind, I will answer these seven questions: